Stress Relief Techniques

 - Don’t be so hard on yourself.
 You may be expecting too much from yourself, which can add to your stress level.

 - A new hobby can help.
-Gardening, woodworking, an art or music class, or other fun activities can give you a welcome break, even if you just do it once a week.
+Gardening, woodworking, an art or music class, or other fun activities may give you a welcome break, even if you just do it once a week.

 - Everyone needs a break.
-10 to 20 minutes of time for yourself can help you feel less stressed.
+A few minutes of time for yourself may help you feel less stressed.
 Put down your phone, step away from your computer, disconnect from the stressors.

 - Engage your senses.
 Stress is a chemical response within your body, so using the body's senses can interrupt the response and lessen it.